We've grouped the most frequently asked questions into the following categories.

 If the fee will present a considerable financial hardship for you and your family, you may ask your guidance counselor to submit a Fee Waiver Request.

-May I call the Admission Office to check that items have been received?
+May I call the Office of College Admission to check that items have been received?

 We strongly prefer that you use our online Application Summary site to check whether items have been received and filed.
-You will be granted access to this system after we receive your Brown Supplement.
 With many thousands of documents and files, it is very difficult for us to check for individual items.
 The Application Summary site will indicate the most up-to-date status of your application.

-What if the Application Summary page on the Brown Admission Web site indicates that my application is incomplete, yet I am certain that the missing document(s) have been submitted?
+What if the Application Summary page on the Undergraduate Admission website indicates that my application is incomplete, yet I am certain that the missing document(s) have been submitted?

 In the case of paper documents, you should immediately arrange to have a duplicate document sent to the Admission Office.
 It may be that an item was delayed or lost in the mail or even that your name was smudged on a form and we were unable to match the document with your file.